Bias Correction of Operational Storm Surge Forecasts Using Neural Networks

 From a climate change perspective, impacts and risks are becoming more complex and difficult to manage because of the simultaneous occurrence of multiple hazards \citep{ipccar6}.
 A combination of, for instance, increased sea level, storm surge, and heavy rain can lead to an extreme event, even if each of these events is not extreme.
 Above $1.5 ^\circ\mathrm{C}$ global warming, there is high confidence that a combination of these events will increase the compound flood risks \citep{ipccar6}.
 Given that extreme surge events are projected to increase in the 21st century, the prediction of extreme surge events is a primary concern for designing warning systems and coastal defenses \citep{ipccar6}.
 For all these reasons, improving the numerical models used to predict storm surges is presently a research area of large interest.

 Coastal floods due to storm surges are also a threat to countries around the North Sea, including Norway.
 Lives were lost in the extreme event of 1960 \citep{kristensen_et_al_2022}, and, although more recent events have not caused deaths, they have damaged properties and caused significant economic losses.
+For example, the storm surge event that affected Norway in October 1987 and, more recently, the events “Dagmar” (December 2011) and “Elsa” (February 2020).
 To mitigate potential damages, it is crucial to have a warning system for extreme water levels in place.
 The \acrfull{metno} has developed a system that predicts and issues warnings in case of extreme levels at 23 permanent Norwegian stations \citep{kristensen_et_al_2022}.
 Observations at these locations are transferred in \acrfull{nrt} from the Norwegian Mapping Authorities and used for post-processing the forecasts.